Akshay94/telcom2310-star/labs/Lab01_Sockets/README.md

    - Login to the FABRIC Portal and JupyterHub
     	- Login to the [FABRIC Portal](https://portal.fabric-testbed.net/)
     	- Login/connect to the [FABRIC JupyterHub](https://learn.fabric-testbed.net/knowledge-base/creating-your-first-experiment-in-jupyter-hub/)
-   - Download the latest copy of the tutorials from GitHub
+   - Delete the old tutorials and Download the latest copy from GitHub
     	- Open a terminal in JupyterHub by clicking the "Terminal" tile under "Other" in the Launcher tab
+        - Delete the old copy of tutorials using command
+          ```
+            rm -rf telcom2310
+            rm -rf telcom2310-star
+          ```
     	- In the terminal window, type the following command to download (pull) the latest version of the set of tutorials from Github:
             ```
             git clone https://github.com/Akshay94/telcom2310-star.git